dgroomes/go-playground/README.md

   which allows you to work with "multi-module workspaces".
 This is generally the design paradigm that I'm used to in my projects in other languages.
 Read [the official tutorial on workspaces](https://go.dev/doc/tutorial/workspaces).
 * [x] DONE (`cmd/` is the popular convention) I want a second `main` function because I want a second runnable demo program.
-If I create a file in the root directory and it defines a `main` function, then when I do `go run .` it will complain about "can't redefine main".
+If I create a file in the root directory, and it defines a `main` function, then when I do `go run .` it will complain about "can't redefine main".
   What are my options?
 Is there an idiomatic thing to do?
 * [x] DONE Exec an external process.